 - Offer specific amounts of paint.
 “Can two tablespoons of finger-paint cover your paper?
 What do you predict?”

 - Help children notice sizes when they make costumes or doll clothing.
-Invite them to create scale models of objects from clay, wood scraps, boxes, or papier-mâché.
+Invite them to create scale models of objects from clay, popsicle sticks, boxes, or papier-mâché.

 Invite children to think about measurement.

 - Use the language of measurement: unit, fill, load, balance, meter, area.
 Ask children to compare: wide/narrow, heavy/light, far/near, now/later.
 “Which doorway is narrower?”
 “Is the feather heavier or lighter than the brick?”

 - Use children’s questions to launch in-depth studies of how and why people measure things.
 “Do all lunchboxes hold the same amount of stuff?”
 “How much does the paper we are recycling weigh?”

 - Help children survey adults about what they measure at home and on their jobs.